FindMySchool LogoFindMySchool

 Principal Avtar Gill leads with clarity and purpose.
 Previously Deputy Head at Sandwell Academy, he articulates an ambition to make Thomas Telford UTC the gold standard for secondary education in Wolverhampton.
 His vision emphasises that academic excellence and technical specialism are not mutually exclusive; rather, they reinforce each other.
 Students report feeling known by staff, supported through challenges, and motivated to succeed.

-In the most recent cycle, 64% of pupils achieved grade 5 or above in English and mathematics, a benchmark measure for progress to further study.
-The school's Attainment 8 score of 50.3 sits in line with the national average of 45.9, indicating solid all-round achievement across the eight key subjects.
+In the 2025 dataset, 61.1% of pupils achieved grade 5 or above in English and mathematics, a benchmark measure for progress to further study.
+The school's Attainment 8 score of 53.7 indicates solid all-round achievement across the eight key subjects.
 Progress 8 scores of +0.41 show that pupils make above-average progress from their starting points, particularly impressive given the school's diverse intake and non-selective admissions.

 The school ranks 2357th in England for GCSE outcomes (FindMySchool ranking), placing it in the national typical band.
 Among Wolverhampton secondaries, it ranks 10th, a solid position that reflects good teaching and learning, though not the very top tier.
 These results represent genuine achievement for a school that combines rigorous academic study with sustained technical enrichment; students are not being shortchanged on core subjects in favour of specialist pathways.

 The sixth form is a particular strength.
 Inspection outcomes rated it Outstanding.
-At A-level, 52% of grades achieved A*-B in 2024, outperforming the England average of 47%.
-The school offers a range of subjects including the facilitating A-levels (mathematics, sciences, English literature) essential for competitive university entry, alongside technical qualifications and T-Levels in construction and built environment studies.
+In the 2025 dataset, 40% of A-level grades achieved A*-B. The school offers a range of subjects including the facilitating A-levels (mathematics, sciences, English literature) essential for competitive university entry, alongside technical qualifications and T-Levels in construction and built environment studies.

-Eighth form provision (sixth form) ranked 1028th in England (FindMySchool ranking) and 4th locally, positioning it among strong regional performers.
+Sixth form provision ranks 1,680th out of 2,549 providers in England for A-level academic outcomes.
+The Wolverhampton sixth form local hub lists it 5th locally, with an overall England rank of 1,267th.
 The curriculum flexibility — allowing students to combine traditional A-levels with T-Level qualifications — appeals to pupils who wish to remain academically ambitious while developing workplace skills.
-23% of A-level grades achieved A* or A, evidence of capable high-attainers within the cohort.
+10% of A-level grades achieved A* or A, evidence of capable high-attainers within the cohort.

 Leavers' destinations demonstrate this success: in 2024, 59% of sixth form students progressed to university, 20% began apprenticeships, and 10% entered employment, reflecting the school's dual pathway philosophy.
 These figures indicate genuine progression routes open to diverse student aspirations.